Thank you for subscribing

 Indulge in some fine dining on the Mornington Peninsula

-Melbourne and Victoria are lucky to have some of the best restaurants and bars nationwide, which means foodies can fill their long weekend exploring some of the best gelato joints, cocktail bars, pizzeriasrestaurants and cultural food hubs.
+Melbourne and Victoria are lucky to have some of the best restaurants and bars nationwide.

-Take a drive down to the Mornington Peninsula to RACV Cape Schanck Resort, home of the incredible CAPE restaurant that's shaking up the meaning of fine dining.
+Drive down to the Mornington Peninsula to RACV Cape Schanck Resort, home of the incredible Cape restaurant that's shaking up the meaning of fine dining.
 You’ll enjoy sunset views as you dine on inventive new dishes encapsulating European cooking techniques, while sipping on some of the region’s finest wines.
-Bookings are available Friday to Monday, so get in quick, because this critically-acclaimed restaurant is in hot demand.
-If you've got some extra time, check out the Peninsula's best boutique wineries and cellar doors.
+Bookings are available Friday to Monday.
+If you have extra time, check out the Peninsula's best boutique wineries and cellar doors.

 Explore Victoria’s best bakeries and patisseries